-International Road Transport Operations in Belgium
+Road Transport Operations Belgium

 Cabotage

-and vice versa if permitted by the terms of any agreement between the three countries.
+UK hauliers may carry goods to, through or from the country.
+Goods can also be carried from Belgium to a third country and vice versa if permitted by the terms of any agreement between the three countries.
 Cabotage is permitted.
-EU member state vehicles
+EU member state vehicles undertaking cabotage must use the Belgium National consignment note (CMR).

 Dangerous Goods

-Belgium is a party to the ADR agreement, however specific rules apply as follows:-
+Belgium is a party to the ADR agreement, however specific rules apply as follows:

 - Other ADR goods carrying vehicles must not travel on roads or through tunnels showing the C24 road sign (see image right)